-The Southern Regional Assembly (SRA) welcome the publication of the Draft Regional Water Resource Plan South West Region (RWRP-SW) as part of the National Water Resources Plan process and welcome the opportunity to make a submission on this important framework to provide a safe, secure, reliable and sustainable water supply in our Region.
+The Southern Regional Assembly (SRA) welcome the publication by Uisce Éireann of the Draft Regional Water Resources Plan South East Region (RWRP-SE) as part of the National Water Resources Plan process and welcome the opportunity to make a submission on this important framework to provide a safe, secure, reliable and sustainable water supply in our Region.

-This submission is made as a technical follow up to our submission on the National Water Resources Plan (NWRP) in March 2021 and follows a similar format and recommendations made to the RWRP-EM in March 2022.
+This submission is made as a technical follow up to our submission on the National Water Resources Plan (NWRP) in March 2021 and follows a similar format and recommendations made to the RWRP-SW and RWRP-EM in 2022.

-The RWRP-SW boundary is entirely within the Southern Region and we note the RWRP definition of the South West is a different configuration to the defined NUTS III (Strategic Planning Areas) regional boundaries.
-The SRA note the clarification that the boundary for the RWRP- SW is determined by the boundaries of the Irish Water Operational Regions, Water Resource Zone boundaries, water supply delivery areas, water body catchments and sub catchments.
+We note that the RWRP-SE boundary is mainly within the Southern Region - with the exception of part of county Wicklow in the north-east of Resource Plan area.
+We also note that the RWRP definition of the South East is a different configuration to the defined NUTS III (Strategic Planning Areas) regional boundary for the South-East.
+The SRA note the clarification that the boundary for the RWRP- SE is determined by the boundaries of the Uisce Éireann Operational Regions, Water Resource Zone boundaries, water supply delivery areas, water body catchments and sub catchments.
 The SRA welcome the clarification that:

-Once the first NWRP has been finalised, while it is comprised of the Framework Plan and four

-(4) Regional Water Resources Plans, together they will be treated as a unified plan.
+Once the first NWRP has been finalised, while it is comprised of the Framework Plan and four (4) Regional Water Resources Plans, together they will be treated as a unified plan.
 The relevant regional groupings will have no ongoing application.